 “Part of my joy in learning is that it puts me in a position to teach.
 Nothing, however outstanding and however helpful, will ever give me any pleasure if the knowledge is to be for my benefit alone.” – Seneca

-Where do you turn when you need help simplifying and organizing life?
+- Where do you turn when you need help simplifying, organizing, and being money wise?

-Who inspires you to achieve goals you thought you’d never even attempt?
+- Who inspires you to achieve goals you thought were impossible?

-I, along with some of the most amazing and successful people out there, would like to help you answer these questions.
+I couldn’t answer these questions for a long time.
+But I, along with some of the most amazing and successful people out there, would like to help you answer these questions now.

-Value of Simple is devoted to delivering tools to people who need a more simple and organized life.
-Simplicity and organizing are actually tools themselves, but they need to be wielded properly for maximum impact.
+Value of Simple is devoted to creating resources to help people simplify, organize, and be money wise.
+Simplicity and organizing are tools themselves, but they need to be wielded properly for maximum impact.

-There are many masters at applying these tools – I call them Simple Sages – and a huge number have shared with me how they simplify and organize their awesome lives.
+There are many tool masters – I call them Simple Sages – and 27 have shared with me how they simplify and organize their awesome lives.

-These are people who have written best-sellers, achieved location independence, launched transformative businesses, and have a burning need to help people in a unique way.
+These are people who have written best-sellers, achieved location independence, launched transformative businesses, and have a burning need to help people in their unique way.

 The question I asked was:

-What are two core principles or life experiences that are crucial to your success in simplifying life, personal finance, or your overall organization?
+What are two core principles or life experiences that are crucial to your success in simplifying, organizing, or being money wise?

-I framed it this way so each person could come at it from a different angle and add unique insight.
+I framed it this way so each person could come at it from a different angle.
 Some people latched onto organizing principles.
-Other people honed in on simple life experiences or the role that money plays for them.
+Other people honed in on simple life experiences or their relationship with money.

 Whether is was a short blurb or a short essay, all of them came through with great wisdom and practical advice.